- 2 Minutes to read

-For example, if you wanted to estimate the number of trees in a 100-acre area where the distribution of trees was fairly uniform, you could count the number of trees in 1 acre and multiply by 100, or count the trees in a half an acre and multiply by 200 to get an accurate representation of the entire 100 acres.
+You want to estimate the number of trees in a 100-acre area where the distribution of trees was fairly uniform.
+To get an accurate representation of the entire 100 acres, you could

-As Google Analytics needs to process large amounts of data quickly, while maintaining accuracy, it randomly samples a slice of your data.
+Google Analytics needs to process large amounts of data quickly while maintaining accuracy, which is why it randomly samples a subset of your data.

 Default reports are not subject to sampling.

 Ad-hoc queries of your data are subject to the following general thresholds for sampling:

 - Analytics Standard: 500k sessions at the property level for your date range

 - Analytics 360: 100M sessions at the view level for your date range

 Queries may include events, custom variables, and custom dimensions and metrics.
 All other queries have a threshold of 1M